ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 The official Postgres image states:

-> If you would like to do additional initialization in an image derived from this one, add one or more \*.sql, \*.sql.gz, or \*.sh scripts under /docker-entrypoint-initdb.d (creating the directory if necessary).
-After the entrypoint calls initdb to create the default postgres user and database, it will run any \*.sql files, run any executable \*.sh scripts, and source any non-executable \*.sh scripts found in that directory to do further initialization before starting the service.
+> If you would like to do additional initialization in an image derived from this one, add one or more \*.sql, \*.sql.gz, or *.sh scripts under /docker-entrypoint-initdb.d (creating the directory if necessary).
 >
+> After the entrypoint calls initdb to create the default postgres user and database, it will run any \*.sql files, run any executable \*.sh scripts, and source any non-executable *.sh scripts found in that directory to do further initialization before starting the service.
+>
 > \-- https://hub.docker.com/_/postgres

-So I put a database creation script in the api located under `api/scripts/create-db.sh`.
+The database creation script located under `api/scripts/create-db.sh` is used to seed the database.

 ```
 #!/bin/bash